 By the late Middle Ages, European iron makers were working with blast furnaces, tall chimney-like structures in which combustion was intensified by a blast of air pumped through alternating layers of charcoal, flux and iron ore.
 Molten cast iron would run directly from the base of the blast furnace into a sand trough that fed a number of smaller lateral troughs.
 This configuration looked like a sow nursing her piglets, and cast iron produced in this way came to be known as pig iron.
-Iron could be cast directly into molds at the blast furnace base or remelted from pig iron to make cast iron stoves, pots, pans, firebacks, cannon, cannonballs or bells ("to cast" means to pour into a mold).
-Casting is also called founding and is done -- you guessed it -- in a foundry.
+Iron could be cast directly into molds at the blast furnace base or remelted from pig iron to make cast iron stoves, pots, pans, firebacks, cannon, cannon balls or bells ("to cast" means to pour into a mold).
+Casting is also called founding and is done—you guessed it—in a in a foundary.

 The Puddling Process